South African Class 6E1, Series 6

 The South African Railways Class 6E1, Series 6 of 1976 was an electric locomotive.

 In 1976 and 1977, the South African Railways placed one hundred Class 6E1, Series 6 electric locomotives with a Bo-Bo wheel arrangement in mainline service.

 Manufacturer

 The 3 kV DC Class 6E1, Series 6 electric locomotive was designed and built for the South African Railways (SAR) by Union Carriage & Wagon (UCW) in Nigel, Transvaal.
-The electrical equipment was supplied by the General Electric Company (GEC).
+The electrical equipment was supplied by GEC Traction's factories in Manchester and Sheffield UK, part of the General Electric Company (GEC).

 One hundred units were delivered in 1976 and 1977, numbered in the range from E1646 to E1745.
 Unlike Series 1 to 5 units which were all equipped with four AEI-283AZ axle-hung traction motors, the Series 6 units were equipped with AEI-283AY traction motors.
 UCW did not allocate builder’s numbers to the locomotives it built for the SAR and used the SAR unit numbers for their record keeping.